FTP (file transfer protocol) is a popular way to transfer files between your computer and a remote computer.

 Next, we will create the 2048 encryption key that will last for 365 days.

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/certificates/vsftpd.pem -out /etc/ssl/certificates/vsftpd.pem

 After creating the key, we will need to change some parameters in the default vsftpd configuration file.
 I will be using nano command again for the text editor.

-You will be adding the paths for the rsa_cert_file and rsa_private_key and adding some others to the bottom of this file.
-The file should look like this at the bottom afterwards:
+You will be editing the path for the rsa_cert_file and rsa_private_key and adding some others to the bottom of this file.
+The file should look like this at the bottom afterward:

 rsa_cert_file=/etc/ssl/certificates/vsftpd.pem rsa_private_key_file=/etc/ssl/certificates/vsftpd.pem ssl_enable=YES allow_anon_ssl=NO force_local_data_ssl=YES force_local_logins_ssl=YES ssl_tlsv1=YES ssl_sslv2=NO ssl_sslv3=NO require_ssl_reuse=NO ssl_ciphers=HIGH